andreluis034/sgx-keystore.openssl-engine/README.md

 An OpenSSL engine implementation that utilizes a SGX keystore server.
 Current implementation only supports RSA keys up to 4096 bits.

+The design, implementation and evaluation of the system is described in our Computer & Security journal 2021 [paper](https://jresende.github.io/paper/Hardening_SGX.pdf).

 ### Requirements
 * An Intel SGX capable CPU
 * [Intel(R) Software Guard Extensions for Linux* OS](https://github.com/intel/linux-sgx)